zhangtianshu/zhangtianshu.github.io/_pages/about.md

 ---
 Hello!

 I am a third-year Ph.D. student in Natural Language Processing group at The Ohio State University.
 I am fortunate to be advised by Prof. [Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
-Previously, I did my internship at IBM Research (in 2021).
+Previously, I did my internship at IBM Research in 2022.
 Prior to OSU, I received B.S. in CSE from University of Electronic Science and Technology of China.

 My primary research lies in the area of natural language processing and machine learning.
 Specifically: